WIC Foods Found Perfect Pairing with Springtime Quiches

 GET WIC DINNER INGREDIENTS AT GROCERY SERVICES NORTH

-Get all your WIC ingredients at Grocery Services North, a primarily WIC grocery store chain with locations in Dallas and Waco.
+Get all your WIC ingredients at Grocery Services North, a primarily WIC grocery store chain with locations in Dallas, Waco, Tyler, and Longview.
 Grocery Services North helps make getting WIC groceries easier.
 The store only offers WIC foods and clients can get in and out in one easy stop.
 Clients can even check their WIC balance before shopping.
 Bilingual clerks assist shoppers throughout their visit.
 Locations are conveniently located near WIC offices.

 Did you make this WIC-inspired recipe?
 Let’s be friends.
 Tag us on Instagram or Facebook using @groceryservicesnorth